poh42/TDapp/README.md

 In order to install you must

 - Clone the repository using `git clone git@github.com:PlayTopDog/application_backend.git`
-- Create a virtual environment using venv and install the requirements using `pip install -r requirements.txt`
 - Create a new project in firebase if you don't already have one
 - In the config of firebase go to __Project Overview -> General__ and scroll to the bottom
 - You will find a firebase config like the following: